 For alternative formats, click button below:

 When Stephanie was sixteen she became pregnant.
 After the birth of her baby she fell into severe post natal depression.
-Lachlan, the father of her child and her teenage sweetheart was in a coma in America for eleven months.
+Lachlan, the father of her child and teenage sweetheart was in a coma in America for eleven months.
 Neither of these young people could care for their precious baby.
-Stephanie was led to believe Ryan was given up for adoption to a family in Perth.
+Stephanie was led to believe her son, Ryan was given up for adoption to a family in Perth.

 After three months in the coma, Lachlan's parents told Stephanie Lachlan had died.
 They thought it was the best decision for Stephanie in case Lachlan never woke up.
 When she heard the news, Stephanie made a decision that nearly cost her her life.

 Eight years later Stephanie discovers Ryan is being cared for by his paternal aunt.
 When Lachlan returns to Australia to reconnect with his beloved Stephanie he finds she's developed an impenetrable wall around herself.